bm-github/apporagent/README.md

-# 🤖 App vs. Agent Quiz
+# 🤖 App or Agent Quiz

 A quick quiz to help build your intuition for the difference between an AI "App" and an "Agent" based on a product spec.